 You can find an overview here of the monthly contributions for health and nursing care insurance at SBK:

 From this point you must get your own health insurance.
 Student health insurance in this case is the most cost-effective choice for you.
-You are eligible for student health insurance until the end of the 14th semester of study or until the end of the semester in which you turn 30 years old, whichever comes first.
+You are eligible for student health insurance until the end of the semester in which you turn 30 years old.
 For students 23 years of age and older who have no children and have their own insurance, the contributions are €96.19.
 We will be happy to advise you on this and come up with a package that is tailored to your individual situation.